chrisyeh96/chrisyeh96.github.io/_posts/2017-08-08-definitive-guide-python-imports.md

 **Solutions (Workarounds)**: I am unaware of a clean solution to this problem.
 Here are some workarounds:

-1. Use absolute imports rooted at the `test/` directory (i.e. middle column in the table above).
+1. Use absolute imports rooted at the `test/` directory (i.e., middle column in the table above).
 This guarantees that running `start.py` directly will always work.
 In order to run `a2.py` directly, run it as an imported module instead of as a script:
     1. change directories to `test/` in the console
     2. `python -m packA.a2`

-2. Use absolute imports rooted at the `test/` directory (i.e. middle column in the table above).
+2. Use absolute imports rooted at the `test/` directory (i.e., middle column in the table above).
 This guarantees that running `start.py` directly will always work.
 In order to run `a2.py` directly, we can modify `sys.path` in `a2.py` to include `test/packA/`, before `sa2` is imported.
     ```python
     import os, sys
     sys.path.append(os.path.dirname(os.path.dirname(os.path.realpath(__file__))))